 Manufacturing outsourcing: Scaling production globally

-Many companies outsource manufacturing to facilities located in different countries to reduce production costs and increase scalability.
-Key industries using this approach include consumer electronics, automotive, pharmaceuticals, and fashion.
-The scope of manufacturing outsourcing can range from simple product assembly to managing the entire production lifecycle – including raw material sourcing, quality control, and packaging.
+Companies outsource manufacturing to facilities located in different countries to reduce production costs and increase scalability.
+Key industries using this approach include:

 The following examples illustrate how global brands leverage outsourcing to manage large-scale manufacturing operations and support sustainable supply chains.